piotrmurach/loaf/README.md

 **Loaf** allows you to add breadcrumbs in controllers and views.

-In order to add breadcrumbs in controller use `breadcrumb` method.
+In order to add breadcrumbs in controller use `breadcrumb` method ([see 1.1](#11-breadcrumb)).
 Outside of controller actions the `breadcrumb` helper behaviour is similar to filters and as such you can limit breadcrumb scope with familiar options `:only`, `:except`.
 Any breadcrumb specified inside actions creates another level in breadcrumbs trail.

 ```ruby
 class Blog::CategoriesController < ApplicationController